MegamanXD/OnlineStore/README.md

 _ Search product by name

-In this assignment, Backend REST API will be provided
+In this assignment, Backend REST API was be provided
 __________________________________________________________________________________________________________________________________________
 ## Assignment from